 There isn't a complete database of physics-related internships, but here are a few useful websites that provide some internships lists.
 Google may also be of assistance for you in searching for other opportunities.

 - The internships & fellowships page of the American Physical Society

 - The Society of Physics Students jobs page

-- A similar page mainted by University of Iowa
+- A similar page maintained by University of Iowa

-If you are accepted into a summer internship program and want to turn the experience into a Capstone or Senior Thesis-qualified project and get credit for Physics 492R or Physics 498R, you should coordinate in advance with either Dr. Leishman (Capstone Coordinator) or with Dr. Colton (Senior Thesis Coordinator).
+If you are able to do an internship and want to turn the experience into a Capstone or Senior Thesis-qualified project and get credit for Physics 492R or Physics 498R, you should coordinate in advance with either Dr. Transtrum (Capstone Coordinator) or with Dr. Anderson or Dr. Chesnel (Senior Thesis Coordinators).

 Government Labs Internships

 US government-sponsored opportunities are handled through the Department of Energy (DOE), the National Science Foundation (NSF), the National Institute for Standards and Technology (NIST), the Department of Defense (DOD), and the National Aeronautics Space Administration (NASA).
 DOD opportunities are managed through the NSF Research Experiences for Undergraduates (REU) program.
 DOE, NIST, and NASA, on the other hand, each have separate systems.